TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/licensing-problemassigninglicensetoagroup.md

             "order": 2,
             "controlType": "infoblock",
             "displayLabel": null,
             "content": "<a href='https://docs.microsoft.com/azure/active-directory/active-directory-licensing-whatis-azure-portal'>Assigning licenses to groups is currently in Public Preview and requires an active subscription for one of the Azure AD products, such as: Azure AD Basic, Azure AD Premium, or Enterprise Mobility + Security.
-You can see the list of your subscriptions under Azure Active Directory->Licenses->All Products.
+You can see the list of your subscriptions under Azure Active Directory--Licenses--All Products.
 Click here to read more about the preview and the license requirement to use this feature.</a>", "watermarkText": null,
             "infoBalloonText": null,
             "dropdownOptions": null,